Light & Landscape Guidelines

 Natural landscapes near glass structures can draw birds in and pose a collision risk.
 Follow these simple guidelines to help reduce bird collisions near landscape features.

-2. Move indoor vegetation away from glass
+2. Move indoor vegetation away from untreated glass

 4. Avoid creating “funnel effects” with landscaping